 Right After You Have an Interview:

 You should follow up again.
 It shows that you are interested and passionate about the opportunity but be patient.
-I know that it is really stressful and frustrating to not hear back from a position right away.
+I know that it is stressful and frustrating to not hear back from a position right away.
 You are interested in the opportunity and want the job!
 Don’t assume that you didn’t get the job because you haven’t heard back right away.
 There are so many factors that go into the decision-making process.
 Hopefully one of your questions during the interview was asking about the next steps and the timeline for the hiring process.
-Don’t follow up until the time that the interviewer said it would be appropriate to follow up, but follow up with the time comes.
-Write them a quick email to thank them again for their time, reiterate your interest in the company, then ask about the next steps of the interview process.
+Don’t follow up until the time that the interviewer says it would be appropriate to follow up, but follow up with the time comes.
+Write them a quick job interview follow-up email to thank them again for their time, reiterate your interest in the company, and then ask about the next steps of the interview process.

 Other Times to Follow Up: